Chachao74/Climate_Volatility_project/README.md

   - Cumulative Return: **+52.2%** (vs +19.7% Buy & Hold)
   - Max Drawdown: **-21.0%** (vs -46.0%)
   - Sharpe Ratio: **0.35** (vs 0.19)

+##  PS:
+Number of files, data and models are non necessary for the final project, but still here to show the path I've used to go where the project succeeds
 ##  Author
 Charlie Ormond